johnleungck/BUSiFIND/README.md

 # BUSiFIND
-A Trip Planning and Route Searching APP in Hong Kong
+A Trip Planning and Route Searching App

+Available in Hong Kong

+IOS Only

 # Key Features
 Point-to-Point Route Search